Does Biafra Still Exist

 But to many Easterners, the initiative was designed to fail as they affirm that the Federal Government did nothing to reconstruct their devastated areas.

 No doubt, the war had ended.
-The Igbos and other tribes who fought the war are now Nigerians.
+The Igbos and other ethnic groups that fought the war are now Nigerians.
 But have any lessons been learnt by both sides?

 error: Content is protected!!!